jasonacox/TinyLLM/README.md

 ### Llama-cpp-python Server (Option 2)

-The llama-cpp-python server is simple and runs optimized GGUF quantized models. it can only handle one session at a time.

-This creates an instance of llama_cpp.server which serves up a LLM with OpenAI API interface.
+The llama-cpp-python server is simple and runs optimized GGUF quantized models.
+However, it can only handle one session/prompt at a time.
+The steps below create an instance of llama_cpp.server which serves up a LLM with OpenAI API interface.

 ```bash
 # Uninstall any old version of llama-cpp-python